aaherbil/yaas-pdfgen/Readme.md

-# Pdf Generator microservice for yaas
+# Reports Generator microservice for yaas

-**pdfgen** is a restful api that generates pdf files from stored jasper templates in a mongodb database.
+**reportsgen** is a restful api that generates pdf files from stored jasper templates in a mongodb database.
 It is based on yaas service SDK, and offers resources to store jasper templates and generate pdf files :

 ## Overview :